Skip to main content

 A rich American tycoon is leading a team of deep sea divers on a mission in Africa to recover diamonds that sank in a shipwreck.
 Upon arriving there, they meet an old woman (Mrs. Peters) and her granddaughter Jan.
 Mrs. Peters warns them that the sunken ship is guarded by a group of living dead sailors, and that many others who’ve attempted to recover the diamonds have lost their lives trying.
 Despite the warnings, the wealthy tycoon (George Harrison) is determined to get his claws on the sunken treasure.
 His team includes divers and a fortune hunter named Jeff, as well as his greedy wife Mona (Allison Hayes), who has the hots for Jeff.
 Their attempts to get the diamonds keep getting thwarted by the zombies, who cannot be killed and are only repelled with fire.

 The movie was absolutely hilarious.
 The dialogue the actors had to speak was probably the most entertaining aspect of the film, with Allison Hayes’ character getting some of the best lines.
 While everyone in the cast did a fine job in keeping the shenanigans fun, it was Hayes who stole the show with her over the top, animated performance.
 Every time she was on screen, the fun factor was dialed up to ten.
 The zombies were basically actors walking around with blank expressions, and dirt on their faces.
-The scenes of them attacking had absolutely zero suspense, with them lumbering around slowly while action music played in a desperate attempt to heighten the suspense.
+The scenes of them attacking had absolutely zero suspense, with them lumbering around slowly while action music played in a desperate attempt to heighten the non-existent tension.
 This was clearly a decade before George Romero would revitalize the zombie genre with flesh eating and gore.
 Still, it’s a fun film that zips by with humorous dialogue, silly scares, and the glorious Allison Hayes.
 If you love old black and white b-movies, then Zombies of Mora Tau is sure to be right up your alley.
 I streamed it on YouTube.

 Comments